 Gimmicks, free add-ons, and reduced fees may be great tools for catching attention, but to sustain business growth, a data center must accomplish three things:

-The latter is especially important, as many businesses deliver a quality product or service.
+The latter is especially important, as many businesses deliver quality products or services.
 Any company that goes to the extent of building trust and authority with its clients will have their support for life.

 The importance of a repeat clientele cannot be understated: according to SumAll, a marketing analytics company, anywhere from 25 to 40% of a stable company’s total revenues come from returning customers.
 Building this level of trust and authority takes time and hard work, but can be done if a data center works on three core competencies: consistency, relevance, and reliability.